 Clean the surface occasionally

-To remove residue, clean the iron's heating plate every once in a while, especially if you use starch.
+To remove residue, clean the iron's soleplate every once in a while, especially if you use starch.
 Follow the manufacturer's directions.

 Leaking can occur when you press at lower temperatures.
-To prevent dribbles, press delicate fabrics first before you add water.
+To prevent dribbles, press delicate fabrics first, and before you add water.
 After ironing items requiring steam, empty the water chamber.
-This will reduce the chance of drips the next time and gives you another benefit: the heat will evaporate remaining moisture, so it won't leave deposits on the heating plate.
+This reduces the chance of drips the next time and gives you another benefit: the heat will evaporate remaining moisture, so it won't leave deposits on the soleplate.
 When you're done ironing empty the excess water and put the iron on a solid surface.
 It's convenient to leave it on the ironing board, but it's also easy to knock it off.